LIV Golf: How to watch on TV, schedule details and the players involved

 How to watch

-Coverage of this week's inaugural event will be streamed on the organisation's website as well as on YouTube and Facebook, with Arlo White anchoring a three-person broadcast booth.
+Coverage of this week's inaugural event is being streamed on the organisation's website as well as on YouTube and Facebook, with Arlo White anchoring a three-person broadcast booth.
 LIV Golf said "more than 50 cameras and 16 different towers" will be used, along with player and caddie mics, to follow the action.

 Why is it controversial?